nuka-coder/nuka-coder/README.md

 #### What I'm learning:
 - I'm currently learning...EVERYTHING!
 Ha.
 But especially more about Backend Web Development and implementing API's.
 Check back in to see my progress!
 #### What I'm looking for:
-- I'm looking to meet and collaborate with other developers, and learn from them.
+- I'm looking to meet and collaborate with other developers, and exchange ideas.
 ---
 - 🧱 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I'm an all-season cyclist (yes, even Winter ❄), and I love MTG: Arena.
 Message me if you're interested in setting up a match!